-Through the generosity of the following donors, the University receives grants-in-aid for research in medical and related fields to enable graduates to undertake graduate study and research for higher degree:
+The following organizations make available grants-in-aid for research in medical and related fields to enable graduates to undertake graduate study and research for higher degrees.
+They may be applied for through the Student Employment and Scholarships unit, unless otherwise indicated.